SuperSaaS appointment scheduling and the EU Data Protection law (GDPR)

 SuperSaaS’s customers will typically act as the data controller for any personal data contained in the appointment schedules or forms.
 SuperSaaS is a data processor and processes personal data on behalf of the data controller when you, or one of your end-users, is using SuperSaaS.
 The data controller determines the purposes and means of processing personal data, while the data processor processes data on behalf of the data controller.

-Because your responsibility as a data controller depends on the type of information you store and it’s intended purpose we cannot give specific guidelines here.
+Because your responsibility as a data controller depends on the type of information you store, and it’s intended purpose we cannot give specific guidelines here.
 In a general sense, data controllers are responsible for implementing appropriate technical and organizational measures to ensure and demonstrate that any data processing is performed in compliance with the GDPR.
 Controllers’ obligations relate to principles such as lawfulness, purpose limitation, and accuracy, as well as fulfilling data subjects’ rights with respect to their data.
 If you are a data controller, you can find guidance related to your responsibilities under GDPR by checking the website of your national data protection authority.
 You may also want to seek independent legal advice relating to your status and obligations under the GDPR specifically tailored to your situation.

 These points may be helpful to SuperSaaS customers: